Uber Driver Accountants Blog

 Mileage vs Vehicle Expense Claims Explained

-Mileage claims allow businesses and self-employed individuals to deduct vehicle costs using IRS standard rates or actual expenses, with 2024 rates at 67 cents per mile for business use.
+Mileage claims allow businesses and self-employed individuals to deduct vehicle costs using HMRC standard rates or actual expenses, with 2024 rates at 67 cents per mile for business use.

 VAT Rules for Uber Drivers